kubernetes-sigs/image-builder/docs/book/src/capi/releasing.md

 ## Release Process

 Releasing image-builder is a simple process: project maintainers should be able to follow the steps below in order to create a new release.
+Before proceeding, make sure the current SHA being used in [`cloudbuild.yaml`](../../../../cloudbuild.yaml) is [still valid](https://console.cloud.google.com/artifacts/docker/k8s-staging-test-infra/us/gcr.io/gcb-docker-gcloud).
+If it is not, then the job that runs on tag will fail.

 ### Create a tag